edward-shen/multimaze/README.md

 This project has a MIT license.
 Please read `LICENSE` for more information.
 Additional thanks go to David Bau for providing a seedable RNG.

-## FAQ

-Please help contribute to the wiki.
-Additionally, please create an issue on Github if the problem appears to be a bug.

 ## Authors and contact info
-Message me at eddie22099 at gmail.
+Message me at eddie22099 at gmail dot com.